 3. Lay 1 in. of decomposed granite on top of the surface.
 Use a push brush to even out the DG along the area and use a heavy-duty roller to grade the surface.
 Repeat this process two or three times to ensure the area is level.

 4. Apply a decomposed granite stabilizer to the DG.
 This will solidify the surface so it can hold the nails during the turf-laying process. *One container covers approx. 50 sq. ft, divide the square footage of your area by 50 to determine how many containers you'll need.
 Skipping this step when installing artificial grass will cause artificial turf to begin to raise on the edges over time and the nails will not be secure.
 Allow the area to fully dry before moving on to the next step.

 5. Apply a layer of turf deodorizer (Zeofill) on the surface.
 This will help prevent odor from occurring beneath the surface in pet relief areas.
-Typically, 2-3 bags are used for every 100 sq. ft. of turf.
+Typically, 2-3 bags are used for every 300 sq. ft. of turf.

-Pet-Friendly Turf Installation
+Pet-Friendly Turf Installation DIY

 1. Lay your drainage layer on the surface.
 Drain core comes in sheets that are 4 x 50, (covering 200 sq. ft.) so plan accordingly to ensure you order the correct amount.
 The drain core will need to be fixed with nails on the sides to keep it secure under the surface.
 Drain core is necessary for complete pet-friendly systems as it helps to ventilate artificial turf and reach underneath the material during cleaning.

 3. This step is only necessary if you have multiple pieces of turf.
 Once the artificial grass is measured and cut to size, seam the pieces together using professional adhesive.
-For best results, use the zipper method to make the seams less visible.
+For best results, use the zipper or S method to make the seams less visible.

 5. Apply antibacterial sand infill to the surface.
 This will help prevent wrinkles, bacteria, and help make the surface cooler for your pets.
 Use 1 lb. per sq. ft.
 While this is the step most people cut corners on, sand infill is very important for the life of your new installation.
 Use a push brush to evenly distribute the sand along the surface.